 The site is completely fenced, which restricts public access.
 However, persons who enter the site could contact contaminants in the soil by walking on the site, digging or otherwise disturbing the soil.
-Groundwater at the site is not used for drinking or other purposes and the site is served by a public water supply.
+Contaminated groundwater at the site is not used for drinking or other purposes and the site is served by a public water supply that obtains water from a different source not affected by this contamination.